Jack Carr (animator): Biography

 Jack Carr was born Frank Carr on May 17, 1906, in Bayonne, New Jersey to James and Bridgett O'Donnell Carr, Irish immigrants.
 He was one of eight children.
+Starting as a cartoonist in The New York Globe, he started work at the Pat Sullivan studio in 1924, working for the Felix the Cat cartoons.

 Carr worked for a number of animation studios and was a credited animator since at least the early 1930s.
 When, in 1930, Charles Mintz found a cartoon distributor in Columbia Pictures and moved his operations to California, Mr. Carr was amongst his staff; whilst working at the Warner Bros. studio of Leon Schlesinger, he provided the voice of Buddy from 1933 to 1934: he is also a credited animator on one Buddy short, Buddy in Africa.
 Carr is also credited with naming the cartoon characters Tom and Jerry when Hanna-Barbera had a naming contest amongst the staff; Carr won the $25 prize.
-Hanna and Barbera were said to be unhappy to have their characters named after a popular drink of the time, but history later proved that names having dual associations are the most popular as they are easier for the public to remember Carr family lore.
+Hanna and Barbera were said to be unhappy to have their characters named after a popular drink of the time, but history later proved that names having dual associations are the most popular as they are easier for the public to remember.
+He also, coincidentally, worked on two Tom and Jerry shorts during the CinemaScope period.

 Carr acted as an extra, often uncredited, in nearly 100 films and television episodes from 1933 through 1963.

+Carr's work may be found in the collection of the National Gallery of Art as part of the Index of American Design.